HSLdevcom/jore4-deploy/README.md

 - Docker (with docker-compose)
 - Kubectl and Helm (for deployments to Kubernetes)
 - Fluxcd, Kustomize (for setting up automatic deployments to Kubernetes)
+- Lens (if you want a GUI for managing the Kubernetes cluster)

 # Development